-Early-stage development (alongside mesocosm experiments or early field trials) includes the following:
+Early stage (alongside mesocosm experiments or early field trials):

-- 1. World café deliberative approaches are particularly useful for providing initial insight and scoping of questions people have, fit with local priorities and discourses used by different engaged groups. - 2.
-Participatory foresight is particularly useful for understanding current and envisaged governance landscapes, including who is speaking for which communities and what their primary priorities and positions are. - Indigenous methods and protocols are essential to understanding the research process itself as requiring recognition of histories, engagement protocols, and situating all work in reference to community priorities, knowledge protocols, and relations.
+- World café deliberative approaches: Particularly useful for providing initial insight, scoping of questions people have, fit with local priorities, discourses used by different engaged groups. - 2.
+Participatory foresight: Particularly useful for understanding current and envisaged governance landscapes, including who is speaking for which communities and what their primary priorities and positions are. - 3.
+Indigenous methods and protocols: Essential to understanding the research process itself as requiring recognition of histories, engagement protocols, and situating all work in reference to community priorities, knowledge protocols and relations.

-Mid-stage development (scaling up to fuller pilot studies, site selection criteria, or choices across options) includes the following:
+Mid-Stage (Scaling up to fuller pilot studies, site selection criteria or choices across options):

-- 4. Survey research is appropriate for broad-scale consideration of prevailing positions and the factors that explain these across larger areas or populations and/or in reference to magnitude of specific pro or con positions. - 5.
-Decision-specific public engagement is particularly useful for integrating measures that reflect value concerns held by publics or impacts designated by experts.
-These can then be tracked as "performance measures" that inform tradeoffs or become the basis for developing alternatives to a proposed approach or designing monitoring conditions for a trial.
+- 4. Survey research: Appropriate to broad scale consideration of prevailing positions and the factors that explain these across larger areas or populations and/or in reference to magnitude of specific pro or con positions. - 5.
+Decision-specific public engagement: Particularly useful for integrating measures that reflect value concerns held by publics or impacts designated by experts.
+These can then be tracked as 'performance measures' that inform integrating values, impacts and concerns across publics and experts, addressing tradeoffs or become the basis for: 7 considering or developing alternatives to a proposed approach; or designing monitoring conditions of for a trial, siting decisions and operation.

-Late-stage development (seeking large population public views regarding involvement of OAE or similar as a significant part of national policies to meet climate goals) includes the following: 6.
-Deliberative polling seeks to gauge support reflecting regional and population calibrated positions: pro or con.
-This also includes civic engagement of concerns and consideration in between polls to reflect conversations active in media, popular blogging, or similar civic contexts.
+Late-stage (seeking large population public views regarding involvement of OAE or similar as a significant part of national policies to meet climate goals):

+6. Deliberative polling - seeks to gauge support reflecting regional and population calibrated positions: pro or con.
+This also includes civic engagement of concerns and consideration in between polls to reflect conversations active in media, popular blogging or similar civic contexts.